-Before beginning the application process, all UA Little Rock faculty intending to bring a visiting international scholar to campus must review these requirements and responsibilities.
-They are also encouraged to visit International Student Services website for more information about international scholar requirements.
+Before beginning the application process, all UA Little Rock faculty intending to bring a visiting scholar to campus must review these requirements and responsibilities.
+They are also encouraged to visit the International Student Services website for more information about the exchange visiting scholar requirements.

 The attestations and statements included in the application are considered official and binding; it is the responsibility of the UA Little Rock personnel completing the application to make all relevant parties aware of them.

-After a visiting international scholar has been approved and comes to the United States, he or she will work continually with the hosting UA Little Rock faculty member and the UA Little Rock Office of International Services to meet federal and institutional requirements during the duration of his or her visit.
-Please visit the International Student Services website for more information about the requirements and responsibilities placed on the scholar after he or she arrives.
+After a visiting scholar has been approved and comes to the United States, he or she will work continually with the hosting UA Little Rock faculty member and the UA Little Rock Office of International Student Services to meet federal and institutional requirements during the duration of the visiting scholar’s visit.
+Please visit the International Student Services website for more information about the requirements and responsibilities placed on the visiting scholar after he or she arrives.

 The university assumes responsibility of some magnitude in undertaking visa sponsorship for an international scholar in the J visa category.
-Please provide complete and accurate information about your international scholar, the purpose and goals of the visit, and his/her funding.
+Please provide complete and accurate information about the prospective visiting scholar, the purpose and goals of the visit, and his/her funding.
 UA Little Rock, in turn, is responsible for guaranteeing this information to the U.S. government.

-By agreeing to host the international scholar, departments agree to provide a work space and support to him/her for the duration of the visit.
-It is the responsibility of the hosting faculty member to communicate all UA Little Rock requirements and policies to the scholar, during both the application process and his/her visit to UA Little Rock.
+By agreeing to host the visiting scholar, departments agree to provide a workspace and support to him/her for the duration of their visit.
+It is the responsibility of the hosting faculty member to communicate all UA Little Rock requirements and policies to the visiting scholar, during both the application process and their visit to UA Little Rock.

-UA Little Rock requires that the hosting faculty member be a full time faculty member (not adjunct faculty).
-In addition, the hosting faculty must be physically present for the duration of the scholar’s activity at UA Little Rock, except for short, reasonable absences of time during which an on campus designee will be responsible.
+UA Little Rock requires that the hosting faculty member be a full-time faculty member (not adjunct faculty).
+In addition, the hosting faculty must be physically present for the duration of the visiting scholar’s activity at UA Little Rock, except for short, reasonable absences of time during which an on-campus designee will be responsible.